Water Leaks Under Tile? (4 Urgent Steps!)

 Insurance Purposes

-If you have insurance, it’s important to document the damage thoroughly.
-Here are some tips:
+If you have insurance, it’s important to

-- Keep Records of All Expenses: Keep track of all the expenses you incur as a result of the leak, including the cost of repairs, materials, and professional services.
+Be sure to capture the extent of the damage, as well as any visible mold or structural issues. - Keep Records of All Expenses: Keep track of all the expenses you incur as a result of the leak, including the cost of repairs, materials, and professional services.

-- Contact Your Insurance Company: Contact your insurance company as soon as possible to report the damage and file a claim.
 Be prepared to provide them with all the documentation you’ve gathered.

 Stories From Families Who Have Successfully